Bob Waterston: Career

 Following a postdoctoral position in the laboratory of Sydney Brenner at the MRC Laboratory of Molecular Biology (LMB) in Cambridge, he joined the Washington University School of Medicine as assistant professor of anatomy and neurobiology in 1976.
 A few years later, he switched to the Department of Genetics, where by 1991 he became chair.

 In the mid-1980s he made a sabbatical visit to the LMB, ostensibly to continue his work with Brenner.
 However, the only space available was in the room where John Sulston and Alan Coulson were beginning to map the genome of the nematode worm C. elegans.
 Waterston joined them, and after his return to St. Louis, the worm map became a collaborative project between the two labs.

 In 1989, one of the first Human Genome Project grants went to Waterston and Sulston to begin the sequencing of the worm genome.
 They were so successful that at the same time that the Wellcome Trust established the Sanger Centre (now the Wellcome Sanger Institute) with Sulston at its head, Waterston received funding from the National Human Genome Research Institute to undertake large-scale human sequencing at his Washington University lab.
 The partnership became the first to complete the sequence of a multicellular organism when the worm genome was published in December 1998.
-The partnership went on have leading roles in the sequencing of both the mouse and chimpanzee genomes.
+The partnership went on to have leading roles in the sequencing of both the mouse and chimpanzee genomes.

 In January 2003, Waterston moved from St. Louis to become the new William Gates III Endowed Chair in Biomedical Science, Professor and Chair of the Department of Genome Sciences, at the University of Washington in Seattle.
 Waterston served in his position as chair of Genome Sciences until 2018.

 Waterston has always been committed to the free release of scientific information, and was an influential voice in establishing the Bermuda Principles on the public release of DNA sequence data in 1996.